-In 2020, a new state law mandated that all independent, private and parochial schools registered for business in Hawai‘i be licensed or accredited by a recognized accrediting body.
-“Accreditation and licensing of elementary and secondary educational institutions are important because they provide an independent third-party assessment of a school’s safety, sustainability and program quality,” says Phil Bossert, executive director of the Hawai‘i Association of Independent Schools.
+In 2020, a new state law mandated that all independent, private and parochial schools registered for business in Hawai‘i be licensed or accredited by an accrediting body recognized by the Hawai‘i Council of Private Schools.
+“Accreditation and licensing of elementary and secondary educational institutions are important because they provide an independent third-party assessment of a school’s learning environment, sustainability and program quality,” says Phil Bossert, executive director of the Hawai‘i Association of Independent Schools.

 Accreditation is more than a rubber stamp of approval.
 The comprehensive process requires a school to review in detail its programs and operations, reflect on them, identify strengths and create a strategic plan for addressing its challenges, Bossert says.
-The rigorous examination covers facilities, curriculum, health, safety, governance and finances.
+The rigorous examination covers facilities, curriculum, health, safety and more.

 That is just the beginning.
 Next, educators from other accredited schools visit for three to five days to compare the “self-study” with their observations.
 Both reports are sent to HAIS and WASC for further review.
 This is no one-time exam.
 Once completed, accreditation is recommended for a specific number of years.
 If a school is having trouble, financially or otherwise, HAIS and WASC may place it on probationary status with specific requirements that must be met for the accreditation to continue.
 The ultimate goal is to improve schools and keep them running.

-Licensing and accreditation together help ensure parents and students that their school will be safe, secure and sustainable.
+Licensing and accreditation together help ensure parents and students that their school provides an excellent educational program and will be safe, secure and sustainable.

 How do you know if the schools to which you’re applying are accredited or not?
-See our Comprehensive Guide to Hawai‘i Private Schools, including accreditations.
+See our Listing of Private Schools, including accreditations.
 Here is a key to help you navigate the abbreviations: